 ½ of a fresh pear

 2 TBS hemp hearts

 Wash and chop 1 medium zucchini.
 Steam zucchini and place in a freezer on a plate for a minimum of 3 hours.
 Wash and chop ½ fresh pear into large pieces.
 Remove avocado from shell, and add all ingredients to blender.
 Blend until creamy and smooth.
 Pour smoothie into your favorite glass and enjoy!

-Presented by Meyenberg Goat Milk
+In partnership with Meyenberg Goat Milk

 Since 1934, we’ve been sharing the goodness of goat milk.
 And today, we offer a variety of products including fresh fluid milk and butter.
 As America’s best selling brand of goat milk, we’re proud to work with over 20 California dairies and thousands of goats to bring delicious and easy-to-digest goat milk nationwide.